Please enable JavaScript for this site to run correctly.

 Alongside Southampton Science and Engineering Festival, the UoS Festival team organises other family-friendly events across the year.

-Our annual Southampton Arts and Humanities Festival is held every November, in parallel with Being Human festival, and the programme usually includes Hands-on Humanities Day, a free family-friendly event usually taking place at Avenue Campus, with interactive hands-on activities, workshops, exhibits and talks.
+Our annual Southampton Arts and Humanities Festival is held every November, in parallel with Being Human festival.
+The programme includes Arts and Humanities Day, a free family-friendly event, with tens of interactive hands-on activities, workshops, exhibits and talks.